derubiops/HelloWorldDemo/README.md

    </html>
   ```

   This output is normal, as nginx is redirecting port 80 to 443.
-Try curl again with -kL modifiers:
+Try curl again with -Lk modifiers:
   ```
   curl -Lk http://localhost/hello
   {"hello":"world"}